-If you had reviewed this information before your started clicking buttons, you would have discovered that the message center is where you can send inquiries to hosts.
+If you had reviewed this information before you started clicking buttons, you would have discovered that the message center is where you can send inquiries to Airbnb hosts.
 You should use the request to book button only once you are ready to book the property.

 You had stored your credit card in your Airbnb account.
 So as soon as each of the hosts confirmed the bookings, Airbnb charged your credit card.

 Trying to cancel at least one Airbnb rental in Paris

 Minutes after you discovered your mistakes, you tried to cancel both of the accidental bookings.
 Unfortunately, you had selected two properties with Strict cancellation terms.
 Airbnb strict cancellation terms mean you can cancel up to one week before the rental with a 50 percent penalty.

 Neither the owners nor Airbnb were willing to make an exception to the accidental bookings policy.
 And despite your plea that you just didn’t understand the Airbnb process, the representative simply pointed you to this information about accidental Airbnb bookings:

 Airbnb’s cancellation policies don’t cover accidental bookings.
 Even if you booked a place accidentally, you’ll be still subject to the cancellation policy your host chooses for their listing.

 Contacting the Elliott Advocacy team about your accidental bookings